West Wittering: Natural history

 Part of the Site of Special Scientific Interest Bracklesham Bay runs in between the coastline in the parish.

 Chichester Harbour, a Site of Special Scientific Interest is partly within the parish.
 This is a wetland of international importance, a Special Protection Area for wild birds and a Special Area of Conservation.
 The harbour is of particular importance for wintering wildfowl and waders of which five species reach numbers which are internationally important.

 The beach is situated on the Chichester Harbour, which is a protected Area of Outstanding Natural Beauty.

 The beach is well-known for its windsurfing and kitesurfing conditions.

 The beach is managed by the National Trust, and has been designated as a Site of Special Scientific Interest due to its rare habitats and wildlife.

 It is considered to be one of the best beaches in the UK for swimming due to its clean water and gently sloping shoreline.

+Transport

+Buses are run by Stagecoach South.
+Services run to Chichester.

+The nearest train station is Chichester.